-- (a) 457 security incidents on one voyage of a single vessel in December 2005 - (b) 67 security incidents for all cruises by 4 vessels in December 2012 - (c) 18 security incidents for all cruises by 6 vessels in December 2014 - (d) 5 security incidents for all cruises by 6 vessels in December 2015 - (e) 13 security incidents for all cruises by 7 vessels in December 2017 - (f) 35 security incidents for all cruises by 9 vessels in December 2019. - 7.5.
-The Applicant credits the impact of the consecutive Previous Exemptions for this decrease in security incidents. - 7.6.
-The Applicant also notes that the security incidents referred to at paragraph 7.4 are not attributable to large-scale events or excessive behaviour.
-The Applicant is not aware of any large-scale events involving excessive or anti-social behaviour involving guests aged 17-19 years since the First Exemption was granted in 2010. - 7.7.
-Despite now only experiencing a small number of security incidents on its vessels during the Schoolies Period, and despite it now being 17 years since it advertised designated Schoolies Cruises, the Applicant submits in the Current Application that the health and safety risks to persons onboard its vessels persist, compounded by factors which remain as relevant today as they did in 2009. - 7.8.
-These compounding factors relate to the unique environment onboard a cruise ship, which prevents immediate access to shoreside medical facilities, immediate availability of police presence, and limited police jurisdiction.
-The Applicant submits that medical services available onboard are more limited
+- (c) 18 security incidents for all cruises by 6 vessels in December 201444 - (d) 5 security incidents for all cruises by 6 vessels in December 201545 - (e) 13 security incidents for all cruises by 7 vessels in December 201746 - (f) 35 security incidents for all cruises by 9 vessels in December 2019.47 - 6.5 The Applicant credits the impact of the consecutive Previous Exemptions for this decrease in security incidents.48 - The Applicant also notes that the security incidents referred to at paragraph Error!
+Reference source not found. are not attributable to large-scale events or excessive behaviour.
+49 The Applicant is not aware of any large-scale events involving excessive or anti-social behaviour involving guests aged 17-19 years since the First Exemption was granted in 2010. - 6.7 Despite now only experiencing a small number of security incidents on its vessels during the Schoolies Period, and despite it now being 17 years since it advertised designated Schoolies Cruises, the Applicant submits in the Current Application that the health and safety risks to persons onboard its vessels persist, compounded by factors which remain as relevant today as they did in 2009.50 - These compounding factors relate to the unique environment onboard a cruise ship, which prevents immediate access to shoreside medical facilities, immediate availability of police presence, and limited police jurisdiction.
+The Applicant submits that medical services available onboard are more limited than those available at shoreside hospitals, while onboard security personnel have only limited rights to detain, search, and control or manage violent and improper behaviour.
+The Applicant points to limited detention facilities on board, and the practical limitations to the number of security personnel it can have onboard.51

-&lt;sup>42 Ibid at [2.3](a).
+45 Ibid at [2.3](d).

-&lt;sup>43 Ibid at [2.3](b).
+46 Ibid at [2.3](e).

-&lt;sup>45 Ibid at [2.3](d).
+47 Ibid at [2.3](f), and Supra n.13.